Florida Employment Law and The Use of Consistent Terminology

 4/26/18

-By: Robyn Flegal The Eleventh Circuit Court of Appeals (governing Georgia, Alabama, and Florida), recently held that the three-year statute of limitations for the False Claims Act (FCA) begins when the government learns of alleged violations of the FCA, rather than when a whistleblower/relator learns of alleged violations.
-As we previously explained in the FMGBlogLine,…
+The Eleventh Circuit Court of Appeals (governing Georgia, Alabama, and Florida), recently held that the three-year statute of limitations for the False Claims Act (FCA) begins when the government learns of alleged violations of the FCA, rather …

 Georgia Adopts Protection for Design Professionals from Hold Harmless Clauses